johanneslosch/johanneslosch/README.md

 # 💫 About Me:

-🔭 I’m currently working at AKENI in Heidelberg, Germany as Full-Stack Developer.
+🔭 I’m currently working at holos-supply in Weiterstadt, Germany as IT-Consultant - Softwaredeveloper.
 In my spare time im working on various projects including frameworks, websites, full-stack apps and other.

 👯 I’m looking to collaborate on some of my projects.

 💬 Ask me about anything via my socials

-⚡ Fun fact I'm always looking for projects to turn them into a side business.

 ## 🌐 Socials: